-- A. The CITY shall pay to the employee an amount equal to sixty-six and two thirds (66 ^{2/}3) of his or her regular net wages as the City's workers' compensation indemnity benefits to a specific date.
+- A. The CITY shall pay to the employee an amount equal to sixty-six and two thirds (66-2/3) one hundred percent (100%) of his or her regular net wages as the City's workers' compensation indemnity benefits to a specific date.
 Such date shall be either (A) sixty (60) working days from the date of injury, or (B) the date on which the employee would stop receiving full payment for accrued sick leave and vacation time if he or she were not receiving worker's compensation benefits.
-Whichever of the foregoing dates, A or B, results in payment of greater benefits to the employee shall apply. - B. Net wages shall mean gross wages at the time of his or her disability, minus his or her FICA and Federal withholding taxes, if an employee wishes to continue any credit union payment, G.A.M.E. dues, pension contributions, or other payroll deduction in effect at the time of his or her disability, he or she shall reimburse the CITY. - C. Upon returning to work for the CITY, the employee shall retain all accrued sick leave and vacation benefits that he or she had prior to his or her injury. - D. On the date determined in Section 6(a) above, if the employee is unable to return to work, his or her continued employment with the CITY shall be governed by the terms of Article 35, Section 2 (Leave of Absence) of this agreement. - E. If the employee is still disabled after exhaustion of all leave of absence benefits, his or her employment with the CITY may be terminated by the CITY in its sole discretion.
+Whichever of the foregoing dates, A or B, results in payment of greater benefits to the employee shall apply. - B. Net wages shall mean gross wages at the time of his or her disability, minus his or her FICA and Federal withholding taxes, if an employee wishes to continue any credit union payment, G.A.M.E. dues, pension contributions, or other payroll deduction in effect at the time of his or her disability, he or she shall reimburse the CITY. - C. Upon returning to work for the CITY, the employee shall retain all accrued sick leave and vacation benefits that he or she had prior to his or her injury. - D. On the date determined in Section 6(a) above, if the employee is unable to return to work, his or her continued employment with the CITY shall be governed by the terms of Article 35, Section 2 (Leave of Absence) of this agreement. - E. If the employee is still disabled after exhaustion of all leave of absence benefits, his or her employment with the CITY may be terminated by the CITY in its sole discretion. - E. If the employee is still disabled, to include having limited or modified duty restrictions, whether or not those limited or modified restrictions are being accommodated, and has not reached a level of maximum medical improvement enabling the employee to return to full service or has reached a level of maximum medical improvement and yet is not able to return to full service, demonstrated by competent, substantial medical evidence, after an exhaustion of all leave of absence benefits or upon the expiration of (A) 180 working days from the date of injury or illness or (B) the date on which the employee would stop receiving full payment for accrued sick leave or vacation time if he or she were not receiving workers' compensation benefits, whichever is greater, and the same falls outside of FMLA or any other term of Article 35, section 2 (Leave of Absence), the CITY will reassess and determine the appropriate next steps.